sbehrens/markdowner/README.md

-Danger Danger
+Danger-Danger
 ==========
 # Overview
-Danger Danger provides a way to scan Netflix projects for vulnerable third party dependencies.
+Danger-Danger provides a way to scan Netflix projects for vulnerable third party dependencies.
 You simply specify the projects you would like to scan, and danger-danger automatically retrieves those WAR files from artifactory and generates an html report for each project.

 This project leverages the [Depencency Checker](https://www.owasp.org/index.php/OWASP_Dependency_Check) OWASP project.